Veerabhimanyu

 Veerabhimanyu is a 1965 Indian Telugu-language Hindu mythological film produced by Sunderlal Nahta and Doondi and directed by V. Madhusudhana Rao.
-It stars N. T. Rama Rao, Shobhan Babu and Kanchana, with music composed by K. V. Mahadevan.
-The film was recorded as a Super Hit at the box office.
+It stars N. T. Rama Rao, Sobhan Babu and Kanchana, with music composed by K. V. Mahadevan.
+The film was a box office success.
 It was simultaneously filmed in Tamil as Veera Abhimanyu, with slightly different cast.
 The film had its climax scene shot in Eastmancolor.
-The film is considered a breakthrough for Shobhan Babu.
+The film is considered a breakthrough for Sobhan Babu.